 What an exciting time we’re living in—behavioral scientists are confirming that we are inherently imbued with basic human goodness.

 Why Kindness Heals, by James R. Doty, M.D., Professor of Neurosurgery at Stanford University School of Medicine and Founder and Director of the Center for Compassion and Altruism Research and Education at Stanford University.
-There is an ever enlarging body of science that demonstrates that kindness, compassion and empathy have a profound effect on healing.
-Spanning psychology, neuroscience, and even economics the research reveals that as a species our default mode is not one of self-centeredness but that we are wired to connect and when we connect our physiology improves for the better.
+There is an ever-enlarging body of science that demonstrates that kindness, compassion, and empathy have a profound effect on healing.
+Spanning psychology, neuroscience, and even economics, the research reveals that as a species, our default mode is not one of self-centeredness, but rather that we are wired to connect.
+When we connect, our physiology improves for the better.

 Why Kindness is Good for You

-Scientific evidence has proven that kindness changes the brain, impacts the heart and immune system, and may even be an antidote to depression.
+Scientific evidence has shown that kindness can change the brain, positively impact the heart and immune system, and may even serve as an antidote to depression.
 We’re actually genetically wired to be kind.
-In this book, ex-scientist David Hamilton shows that kindness has evolved in us and developed in our genes and how kindness and compassion alter the neural structures of our brains.
+In this book, former scientist David Hamilton demonstrates that kindness has evolved within us and is now encoded in our genes, and how kindness and compassion can alter the neural structures of our brains.

 Hard-Wired for Giving